So How Does ACT Help Your Wellbeing?

 ACT counselling also addresses your commitment to making changes, and what to do about it when you can't stick to your goals.

-ACT counselling sessions will focuses on 3 areas:
+ACT counselling sessions will focuses on 3 main areas:

 Accept your reactions and feelings.